nicode-io/The_Starting_Point/README.md

     Integrate SQL database, using first MySQL than convert with Sequelize ORM
 *   feature/8-Mongo_DB :
     Convert your application in a no-SQL project with MongoDB
+*   feature/9-Mongoose :
+    Make use of MongoDB easier with Mongoose ORM

 ---